“Hats off gentlemen, a genius!”

 Given the composer’s influence on American Pianists Awards winners throughout the decades, we will honor Chopin’s upcoming birthday with an exclusive video series featuring 2013 American Pianists Awards winner Sean Chen’s concert program, “Hommage to Chopin.”

 In July 2019, Sean Chen performed his “Hommage to Chopin” at the International Keyboard Institute and Festival.
 The program highlights how fellow composers were inspired by Chopin’s work.
-Leading up to March 1st, for the remainder of February we will be premiering these pieces on YouTube:

 - Chopin-Godowsky: Study No. 45 (after Trois nouvelles étude No. 2)